 Pathogenesis Of Child Asthma

 This disease usually starts long before it is even identified.
 Long-term triggers of asthma lead to sensitization and chronic inflammation of the respiratory passages.
-This further leads to hypersecretion of mucus (a liquid secreted by mucus membranes and glands in the lungs) causing recurrent cold and cough.
+This further leads to hypersecretion of mucus (a liquid secreted by mucous membranes and glands in the lungs) causing recurrent cold and cough.
 This chronic airway inflammation leads to the constriction of the respiratory tubes (bronchi) limiting the airflow into the lungs.
-This finally leads to respiratory symptoms, such as breathless, wheezing, and a full-blown picture of asthma.
+This finally leads to respiratory symptoms, such as breathlessness, wheezing, and a full-blown picture of asthma.